For Behavioral Health Professionals 2026

 Behavioral Health Workers assess and treat individuals with mental, emotional, or substance abuse problems, including abuse of alcohol, tobacco, and/or other drugs.
 Activities may include individual and group therapy, crisis intervention, case management, client advocacy, prevention, and education.

-Mental Health Counselor/Licensed Professional Counselor They work in a variety of settings, such as mental health centers, community health centers, and private practice.
-Education and training requirements vary, but typically mental health counselors need at least a masters degree and an internship.
+They work in a variety of settings, such as mental health centers, community health centers, and private practice.
+Education and training requirements vary, but mental health counselors generally need at least a masters degree.
+States typically require licensure or certification.

 People also ask